-A.9 debug: Some reusable code to help debugging applications
+A.10 debug: Some reusable code to help debugging applications debug(+Topic, +Format, +Args)

 This library provides an structured alternative for putting print-statements into your source-code to trace what is going on.
 Debug messages are organised in topics that can be activated and de-activated without changing the source.
-In addition, if the application is compiled with the -0 flag these predicates are removed using goal\expansion/2.
+In addition, if the application is compiled with the -0 flag these predicates are removed using goal_expansion/2.

-Although this library can be used through the normal demand-loading mechanism it is adviced to load it explicitly before code using it to profit from goal-expansion, which removes these calls if compiled with optimisation on and records the topics from debug/3 and debugging/1 for list\debug\topics/0.
+Although this library can be used through the normal demand-loading mechanism it is adviced to load it explicitly before code using it to profit from goal-expansion, which removes these calls if compiled with optimisation on and records the topics from debug/3 and debugging/1 for list_debug_topics/0.